holaluz/handbook/README.md

 This handbook helps Holaluz Engineering team to work with the [open by default](https://en.wikipedia.org/wiki/Open_by_default) mindset.

-All the information explaining the way we work it's here, and if find that something is missing, all PRs are welcome :blush:
+All the information explaining the way we work it's here, and if you find that something is missing, all PRs are welcome :blush:

 ## Vision